CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 ![Wireshark Echo Request Capture](https://tryhackme-images.s3.amazonaws.com/user-uploads/5d617515c8cd8348d0b4e68f/room-content/3e8367a535e3f7f4076986987b9e0dcd.png)

 The packet's Data section has been filled with random strings, but it can also be filled with user-defined data.
-In Linux, the `ping` command has the `-p` option available.
+In Linux, the `ping` command has the `-p` option available which can help us do that.
 According to its [man](https://linux.die.net/man/8/ping) page:

 >**-p _pattern_**
+>
 >	You may specify up to 16 ''pad'' bytes to fill out the packet you send.
 This is useful for diagnosing data-dependent problems in a network.
 For example, **-p ff** will cause the sent packet to be filled with all ones.

 This option allows the user to **specify 16 bytes of data in hex format** to send through the packet.
 For example, if we want to exfiltrate the following credentials: `thm:tryhackme`, we would need to first convert the data to hex, and then pass them to the `ping` command via the `-p` option: